swm93/rgb-led/README.md

 ## Getting Started

 The script is intended to be run from the command line, so once the circuit is built, boot up the Pi and navigate to the directory where the rgb_led.py file exists.
 Run the python script by typing: ```python rgb_led.py```.
 The script should now be running!
 If everything is set up correctly you should now be able to set the color of the LED by typing one of the following colors or color codes followed by the return key.
-To modify the mapping between the color names and color codes, refer to the 'JSON Settings' section of this document.
+To modify the mapping between the color names and color codes, refer to the ['JSON Settings: color_names'](#color_names) section of this document.

 Color Names | Color Codes
 :-----------|-----------: